Last Updated 07/05/2022.

 Getting to Penang and Transport on the Island

 The bus takes you over the bridge, straight to the island where you can connect with local buses.

-Penang also has it’s own island airport with direct and frequent links to most neighbouring countries, including Bangkok and Singapore.
-Find information on Penang Airport here.
+Penang also has its own island airport with direct and frequent links to most neighbouring countries, including Bangkok and Singapore.

 The train will take you to Butterworth, on the mainland portion of Penang state.
 Find information on train travel in this part of S.E.
 Asia here.
 Kuala Lumpur to Penang is a 6 hour ride.

-There are plenty of taxis on the island and in Georgetown, don’t miss the famous trishaws!
+There are plenty of taxis and Uber or Grab cars on the island and in Georgetown, don’t miss the famous trishaws!
 You might also consider hiring a car if you really want to explore the island.